How to Use Your Account

 Whether you want to update your CollegeAmerica investment allocations or your beneficiary designation, you can make changes yourself or through your financial professional.

-You may reallocate your CollegeAmerica investment once per calendar year and whenever there’s a change to the beneficiary of the account.
+You may reallocate your CollegeAmerica investment twice per calendar year and whenever there’s a change to the beneficiary of the account.

 You may change the beneficiary of the CollegeAmerica account at any time.
 To avoid tax treatment of the change as a withdrawal, the new beneficiary must be a member of the family of the previous beneficiary.